chrishokamp/agentic-entity-linking-lab/README.md

 ## What You Will Build

-You will build a very simple entity linker backed by Wikidata:
+You will build an entity linker backed by Wikidata:

 1. Run one SPARQL query against Wikidata.
 2. Turn the returned rows into a tiny local knowledge base.